For fun brain boost videos and to learn more about our Move2Learn-At-Home program, click HERE

 RunningBrooke is here to change that, as well as support the Alexandria City School Board’s directive for schools to expand physical activity to 30 minutes throughout the school day.
 RunningBrooke’s innovative Move2Learn program bolsters these initiatives by working with educators, nonprofits, and community leaders to add physical activity to classrooms and schools.

 Move2Learn toolkits, teacher trainings, and grants supporting before, during, and after school programs bring movement to kids where they spend the majority of their time: the classroom.
 Yearly Move2Learn Summits offer pragmatic solutions to educators, administrators, and community leaders by bringing world-renowned speakers to Alexandria to speak on the benefits of exercise and movement and how increased activity in the classroom and school day boosts learning and academic success.
 Neighborhood playgrounds meet the needs of our youngest citizens, as well as the after-school and weekend crowds.
-To date, RunningBrooke has built two playgrounds: Hume Springs Park in Arlandria in 2015, and Taney Avenue Park in the West End in 2016.
-A third playground is scheduled at Four Mile Run in June 2019.
+To date, RunningBrooke has built three playgrounds: Hume Springs Park in Arlandria in 2015, Taney Avenue Park in the West End in 2016, and Four Mile Run in Arlandria in 2019.